yext/answers-search-ui/README.md

 }]
 ```

-These can then be included in a card object like so:
+callsToActions can then be included in a card object like so:

 ```js
 ANSWERS.addComponent('VerticalResults', {